Rule files for masking

 Field

-This element has a type attribute that takes the string value of esriFieldType enumeration.
+This element has a type attribute that takes the string value of the esriFieldType enumeration.
 If a string field is used, the length attribute should match the length of the geodatabase field.

 Remarque :